Aliases for TXNIP Gene

 GeneCards Summary for TXNIP Gene

 TXNIP (Thioredoxin Interacting Protein) is a Protein Coding gene.
-Diseases associated with TXNIP include hyperglycemia.
-Among its related pathways are Glucose / Energy Metabolism and Immune System.
+Diseases associated with TXNIP include Lacrimal Gland Adenocarcinoma and Lacrimal Gland Adenoid Cystic Carcinoma.
+Among its related pathways are Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways and Glucose / Energy Metabolism.
 GO annotations related to this gene include ubiquitin protein ligase binding and enzyme inhibitor activity.
-An important paralog of this gene is ARRDC3.
+An important paralog of this gene is ARRDC4.

 UniProtKB/Swiss-Prot for TXNIP Gene

 May act as an oxidative stress mediator by inhibiting thioredoxin activity or by limiting its bioavailability.
 Interacts with COPS5 and restores COPS5-induced suppression of CDKN1B stability, blocking the COPS5-mediated translocation of CDKN1B from the nucleus to the cytoplasm.
 Functions as a transcriptional repressor, possibly by acting as a bridge molecule between transcription factors and corepressor complexes, and over-expression will induce G0/G1 cell cycle arrest.
 Required for the maturation of natural killer cells.
 Acts as a suppressor of tumor cell growth.
 Inhibits the proteasomal degradation of DDIT4, and thereby contributes to the inhibition of the mammalian target of rapamycin complex 1 (mTORC1).